What is Polar Flow?

 If you’re an office worker and you mostly sit at work, it’s a good idea to stand up from your desk, take short strolls and work standing up every once in a while.
 By looking at your daily activity graph you can see that ‘oh yes I guess I am sitting too much’ and make changes accordingly.

-Tip #4.
-Tracking sleep and Polar Flow
+Tip #4: Track your sleep with Polar Flow

 What did you do on June 28, 2015?

 Well, officer, I went for a run.
 6.3 miles, average heart rate 143, 710 calories burned.
-Here’s my route and as you can see it didn’t go anywhere near those gingerbread protein pancakes that were reported missing.
+Here’s my route and as you can see I didn’t go anywhere near those gingerbread protein pancakes that were reported missing.

 Polar Flow is the ultimate training log.
 If you track your training session, you can find it in Polar Flow whether it’s the following day or two years from today.
 Our memory is notoriously fallible but your training stats don’t lie.